togop/j3DPolyS-LE/README.md

 An example copy of such a configuration file you can find in the package: https://gitlab.com/togop/3DPolyS-LE/-/blob/develop/py3dpolys_le/data/ce/input.cfg

-Be aware to update properly the [job_runner] section according to your system environment.
+Be aware to update properly the _[job_runner]_ section according to your system environment.

-For Slurm environment you can use such configuration:
+For Slurm environment you can use such a configuration:

 ```
 [job_runner]